This spring-only program is shuttered for Spring 2017. Please check back in late August for any updates.

 Course Load and Credit: Students earn a maximum of 16 USC units per semester.
 All students must take the 4-unit Turkish for Foreigners course.
 Most other courses are worth 3 USC units.
 A typical course load is Turkish for Foreigners and four 3-unit courses.

 Activities and Other Program Features: ACCENT Istanbul, a study abroad service provider, provides a comprehensive 10-day orientation program, housing coordination and other services.
-The orientation program includes lessons in survival Turkish, lectures on Turkish history and culture, walking tours of diverse areas of the city, group meals to become acquainted with Turkish cuisine, and a weekend trip to Gallipoli, Troy and Assos.
-BU student clubs range from ballroom dancing to mountaineering to photography.
+The orientation program includes lessons in survival Turkish, lectures on Turkish history and culture, walking tours of diverse areas of the city, and group meals to become acquainted with Turkish cuisine.
+Students are strongly encouraged to get involved in Boğaziçi student life.
+Student clubs range from ballroom dancing to mountaineering to photography.
 Extracurricular sports include aerobics, aikido, basketball, fencing, soccer, rowing, volleyball, and swimming, among others.
 There is major sports complex on the Uçaksavar Campus.
 The Hisar Campus houses an indoor swimming pool and a gym.

-Accommodations: Students are required to live either in a fully-furnished apartment shared with other American students in the Harbiye-Şişli district of Istanbul, located on the European side of the city, or at the BU-affiliated Superdorm, a 15-minute walk from campus, with a mix of with Turkish and international students.
+Accommodations: Students are required to live either in a fully-furnished apartment shared with other American students in the Harbiye-Şişli district of Istanbul, located on the European side of the city, or at the Boğaziçi-affiliated Superdorm, a 15-minute walk from campus, with a mix of with Turkish and international students.
 There is no meal plan.

 Dates: Late January to around the first of June.

 Estimated Semester Cost: